 Docker setup

 The easiest way to set up your dev environment is to use Docker.
-We provide a Dockerfile for just this purpose.
 First, clone the starter template project.

 Pull a Docker image with the prerequisite software stack.